 What is G16?

-The G16 is a group of like-minded coastal states of the Indian Ocean, who shares a common objective of sustainable utilisation of Indian Ocean tuna and tuna-like resources for the benefit and future of all coastal states.
+The G16 is a group of like-minded coastal states of the Indian Ocean, who share a common objective of sustainable utilisation of Indian Ocean tuna and tuna-like resources for the benefit of all coastal states.

 The G16 aspires to evolve into a more formal entity at an appropriate time in the future and to be able to develop programmes to build technical capacity or improve data capture and reporting for effective engagement in the IOTC process for managing the IOTC species.